Frequently Asked Questions

 Education and connectivity improves access to the knowledge and understanding for patients and their families about the patients' condition, medical treatment and steps to wellness.
 These understandings empower patients and result in better overall health outcomes and patient satisfaction scores for your facility.

-The three main advantages PDi delivers versus passing out consumer tablets to patients include
+The three main advantages of medTAB by PDi delivers versus passing out consumer tablets to patients include

 - built for infection control